raptorbox/raptor/README.md

 We are actively working to structure and expand the documentation!

-To have a start we have the [documentation site](http://raptorbox.github.io)
+You can have a look to the [documentation site](http://raptorbox.github.io)

 ### Querying the HTTP API